jitpaul/WinBash/README.md

 ## In-Memory-File-System-in-C++ ##
-An in-memory File System in C++ which allows all the basic operations like creating, deleting and moving of files and directories, reading and writing of files etc. It uniquely allow users to specify the memory size limit for the system to prevent dynamic growth and provided an option to write the data from the file system to disk at periodic intervals.
-To restrict the memory size limit, "<sys/resource.h>" library was used.
-Also, "<experimental/filesystem>" library was used to write to disk.  "<boost.filesystem>" can also be used for the same purpose.
+An in-memory File System in C++ which allows basic operations like creating, deleting and moving of files and directories, reading and writing of files etc. It uniquely allow users to specify memory-size-limit for the file System inorder to prevent dynamic growth and subsequent program crash.
+It also supports copying of the entire virtual file system to disk.
+To restrict the memory-size, "<sys/resource.h>" library was used.
+Also, "<experimental/filesystem>" library was used to write to disk.("<boost.filesystem>" can also be used for the same purpose).

 Example commands: